fregart/Periodia/README.md

   define('DB_DATABASE', 'periodiadb');

 # Log in
-There are 3 users at start which you can use to log in and test the functions:
+There are 3 users at start which you can use to log in and test the functions on app.periodia.se:

   user: test1
   pass: test1